 Best practices for market entry strategies encompass the following:

-• Provide high quality products and/or services and offer affordable financing and competitive pricing,
+- Provide high quality products and/or services and offer affordable financing and competitive pricing, Colombia is a highly price-sensitive market.

-• Attend functions of local business promotion organizations such as the Council of American Enterprises (CEA) and the American Chambers of Commerce (AmCham), which number five in Colombia (Bogotá, Medellín, Cali, Barranquilla, and Cartagena).
+- Attend functions of local business promotion organizations such as the Council of American Enterprises (CEA) and the American Chambers of Commerce (AmCham), of which there are five in Colombia (Bogota, Medellín, Cali, Barranquilla, and Cartagena).

 For additional information, including market analysis, trade events, and the products and services that the U.S. Commercial Service can provide to help you succeed in the Colombian market, please contact: